 CFM & MPH

-• In comparison, the Stihl BR 430, with a CFM of 500, beats the 436 CFM of the Stihl BR 350, making it the superior landscaping tool of the two, when it comes to the amount of leaves that can be blown per minute.
+• When compared, the Stihl BR 430 demonstrates a CFM of 500, surpassing the 436 CFM of the Stihl BR 350, establishing it as the more powerful tool for swiftly clearing leaves from your yard.

 Weight & Noise rating

-• The weight of the Stihl BR 430, which is 22.3 lbs, slightly exceeds the 22 lbs of the Stihl BR 350, and will therefore require you to carry around slightly more weight.
+• The weight of the Stihl BR 430, at 22.3 lbs, slightly exceeds that of the 22 lbs Stihl BR 350, which means you may experience slightly less fatigue and find it easier to maneuver during prolonged use.

 Engine specs comparison

-• In comparison, the Stihl BR 430's engine displacement of 57.5cc is slightly outperformed by the 63.3cc of the Stihl BR 350.
-This suggests that the latter consumes slightly larger amounts of fuel per stroke and will provide you with slightly more power.
+• In contrast, the Stihl BR 430's engine, with a displacement of 57.5cc, is slightly surpassed by the 63.3cc engine of the Stihl BR 350.
+As a result, the latter may consume marginally more fuel per stroke, potentially resulting in a slight power advantage.

 Other features comparison